Build a Desktop Document Scanner with Tauri, React, and Dynamic Web TWAIN

 Next, we are going implement the panels for different operations.

-Implement the Scan Panel
+Step 5: Implement the Scanner Selection and Scan Panel

 1. Add a select component to select which scanner to use.